Updated March 2019

-Costs Inexpensive, until you have to face vehicle immigration fees and the carnet.
+Costs Now moderate, along with vehicle immigration fees and the carnet.

 With a vehicle border formalities are among the most protracted in Africa, if not the world; it can take many hours – or days if shipping in.
 Buy insurance and ‘rent’ number plates at the border – sounds simple but it won’t be quick.
 A carnet is still needed, though some claim a fee of $400 will work.

-Last tourist crossing from Libya was early 2014; for the moment the country is too far gone.
-The only way direct to Egypt is to ship from Greece; otherwise ferry via Israel and Jordan (see below).
+Last tourist crossing from Libya was early 2014; now, no chance.
+The only direct way to Egypt is to ship from Greece; otherwise ferry via Israel and Jordan (see below).
 See here.

 Two land borders now operate on the east and west side of the Nile (left): Wadi Halfa and Argeen.
 Wadi Halfa still requires a one-hour crossing of Lake Nasser between Abu Simbel and Qustul (left); Aswan to Argeen and into Sudan on the west side is easily done is a day.
 See here.
 Costs from 2018 for the Qustul ferry > Wadi Halfa crossing.